 We learned the hard way that surprising people in a company meeting was not the way to go.

-Our intention was to be transparent about what was discussed in our leadership team meeting, but there was definitely a better way to do that had we been more systematic in how we communicated to the team.
+Our intention was to be transparent about what was discussed in our leadership team meeting, but there was definitely a better way to do that.

-After identifying key stakeholders, this is the path we are focusing on now:
+After identifying key stakeholders, this is the path we believe is the best for disseminating information:

 Managers can communicate to their own teams in a style that they know will resonate and create shared understanding.
 They can also help identify issues and concerns so we can all co-create a solution.